amalrajvinoth/webcrawler/README.md

 **3. User Interface**

-UI can be improved for look and feel.
+User Interface can be improved for look and feel.